microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 The gutter contains the glyph margins and the line numbers:

 - `editorGutter.background`: Background color of the editor gutter.
+The gutter contains the glyph margins and the line numbers.
 - `editorGutter.modifiedBackground`: Editor gutter background color for lines that are modified.
 - `editorGutter.addedBackground`: Editor gutter background color for lines that are added.
 - `editorGutter.deletedBackground`: Editor gutter background color for lines that are deleted.